cambridge-collection/xslt-transformation-engine/docs/README.md

     $ docker build -t cdcp-xslt-transformation-engine --platform linux/amd64 .

-## Rolling your own implementation
+## Creating your own transformation scenario

-For instructions on how to roll your own transformation scenario, see <https://github.com/cambridge-collection/xslt-transformation-engine-scenario-template>
+For instructions on how to create your own transformation scenario, see <https://github.com/cambridge-collection/xslt-transformation-engine-scenario-template>